PrintersForAnts/Salad_Fork/docs/frame_assembly.md

 * 8 M3 nuts

 **Steps:**
-2. Preload 4 nuts into the side of the J extrusion
+1. Preload 4 nuts into the side of the J extrusion (these will face the outside when assembled)
-3. Repeat for second J extrusion
+2. Repeat for second J extrusion
-4. Attach J extrusions to back of the frame assembly
+3. Attach J extrusions to back of the frame assembly
-5. Attach rear z assembly to the two J extrusions
+4. Attach rear z assembly to the two J extrusions

 ![](images/bottom_frame_assembly.png)